Updated: 8/2/20 | August 2nd, 2020

 Explore French Quarter

-The famous French Quarter is where you’ll see the city’s iconic 18th century French style homes and wrought-iron balconies.
+The famous French Quarter is where you’ll see the city’s iconic 18th century French-style homes and wrought-iron balconies.
 The area was settled by the French (hence the name) in 1718.

 The district is now a haven for revelers on Bourbon Street, antique shoppers on Royal Street, and foodies seeking some of the best Cajun food in the city.
 Here you’ll find Jackson Square, St. Louis Cathedral (the oldest cathedral in the country, dating back to 1789), beautiful homes, and bars blaring top-notch jazz.

-Visit the Arts/Warehouse District
+See the Arts/Warehouse District

 Right between the French Quarter and the Garden District, this area has seen an incredible revitalization over the last few years.
 Old, empty warehouses have been turned into shops, art galleries, new apartments, and trendy restaurants.
 Meander through the cobblestone streets, check out some art, and walk along the Mississippi.

 Be sure to visit Mardi Gras World.
-It’s a massive warehouse where most of floats for Mardi Gras are made.
+It’s a massive warehouse where most of the floats for Mardi Gras are made.
 The festival brings in almost 1.5 million people every year and some of the floats take almost an entire year just to build (it’s one of the biggest and best festivals in the world).

 Wander the Garden District